helomair/laravel-11-chatroom-test/README.md

 ## Introduction

-This is a simple chatroom just for testing Laravel 11 & Livewire, wanna tried Laravel Reverb but Livewire is good enough.
+This is a simple chatroom just for testing Laravel 11 & Livewire & Laravel Reverb.

 ## Requirements